JulianKlug/stroke-receptive-fields/README.md

 - matlab/mri_coreg_normalisation_wrapper.m : recenter subject CT, co-register T2 to subject CT, co-register T2 to CT-MNI and normalise to CT-MNI

 Post:
 As RAPID performs excessive skull-stripping, same crop has to be applied to lesion maps to remove lesions without underlying input data.
+At the same time the CSF_mask is integrated into the non-brain mask.
 - masking/brain_mask.py : create brain masks based on RAPID perfusion maps
 - masking/mask_lesions.py : apply brain masks to lesions